elastest/elastest-toolbox/docs/index.md

 ## System Requirements

 To install and execute ElasTest you can use any mayor operating systema (linux, windows or mac) with Docker installed.
-No additional configuration is necessary.

 To install Docker CE (Community Edition), please follow the [official installation instructions](https://docs.docker.com/engine/installation/).

+For good performance, we recommend that you install ElasTest on a machine with the following minimum configuration:

+- Processor: 1GHz or faster processor
+- RAM: 8GB
+- SWAP: 4GB (if RAM < 16GB)
+- Hard Disk: 30GB

+> **Note:** In Linux OS you can use the command `free -m` to know if your machine has SWAP memory enabled.

 ## ElasTest execution modes